MIERUNE/qgis-plugin-gsi-vt-downloader/README.md

 - Click this icon on the QGIS plugin tool bar.

 <img width="100" src="https://github.com/user-attachments/assets/cfa3e6fc-d844-4fdc-86dc-8e82d1c235e7" />

 - You can also find it in the Processing Toolbox -> GSI vector tile downloader.

-- Fill in the following information to select the vector tile you want:
+- Set the following parameters:
-  1. Download-extent

-     (By clicking the cursor icon on the right, the current map canvas extent can be chosen)
+  (1)  Download-extent  (By clicking the cursor icon on the right, the current map canvas extent will be selected)

-  2. Source-Layer
+  (2)  Source-Layer

-  3. Zoom-level
+  (3)  Zoom-level

-  4. Output-layer
+  (4)  Output-layer

 - Click Run.